 Air Sealing Your Attic With Spray Foam

 The attic is a dark and dingy place where you can find some of the largest opportunities to reduce your overall heating and cooling costs.
-Air sealing your attic with spray foam insulation before you install loose fill fiberglass attic insulation, can help stop most major air leaks and will help maintain the desired temperature throughout your home.
-This causes your heating & cooling system to work less which saves you money.
-Combined with adequate amounts of attic insulation, air sealing your attic will help reduce your energy costs and make your home more comfortable.
+Air sealing your attic with spray foam insulation before you install the proper amount of loose fill fiberglass attic insulation, can help stop most major air leaks and will help maintain the desired temperature throughout your home.
+This causes your heating & cooling system to work less which saves you money in energy and wear and tear.
+Combined with adequate amounts of attic insulation, air sealing your attic can help reduce your energy costs and make your home more comfortable.

 Our premium air sealing package has been designed for customers who really want to maximize their energy savings.
-It takes the air sealing process even further by installing a layer of spray foam insulation to the entire attic floor.
+It takes the air sealing process even further by installing a layer of spray foam insulation to the attic floor.
 This will provide you with a water resistant, air tight seal between your attic and the conditioned living space.
 This is more common in new construction applications where insulation has never been installed.
-For retrofit applications, the existing insulation would have to be removed prior to applying any foam.
+For retrofit applications, the existing insulation would have to be removed prior to applying an effective and complete air seal.
 If you’re doing a major home renovation project or have had fire or water damage in your attic, now may be the perfect time to air seal the entire space.